timmseth/Fido/README.md

 ### Logical Mapping
 We use PHP and javascript to dynamically build a map of your resources as you enter information.
 With zero set up, you will see your logical network layout updated with YOUR information.
 The goal of this is to have a page where you can SHOW instead of tell the layout of your network.

-### GIS Mapping
-This is a work in progress.
-Using the Google Maps API we want to have detailed satellite imagery with layers containing YOUR information.
-The goal of this is to have a page where you can SHOW instead of tell the paths your fiber follows.
-Need a new cable pulled?
-Print out detailed images of the path from start to finish.

-### Mapping Building Interiors Level by Level
-This is a work in progress.
-Our current plan is to allow users to map out every pathway and resources on each floor in a building and store this information in a database with floor maps on the backend.
-This is going to be a challenge, but if we manage it FiDo will be even more useful.

 ### Intelligent Data Display
 A big focus on FiDo is giving you intelligent data.
 Intelligent Data means we don’t just use tables to spew all your information at you.
 We want you to have everything you need to make a good decision.